 There are 6 suites each has a large bedroom with open fire and an en-suite bathroom with indoor and outdoor showers.
 The rooms have a private sundeck overlooking the Kalahari.

 There are two suites that have two bedrooms each with en-suite bathroom with indoor and outdooor showers.
 Each family suite has a private sundeck overlooking the Kalahari.

-Game drives, visits to ancient archaeological sites displaying rock carvings created by Bushmen up to 380,000 years ago, some of the oldest art on earth and guided walks are included in room rates whereas hot air ballooning (which you need to book in advance), massage treatments, horse riding and archery are charged additionally.
+Game drives, visits to ancient archaeological sites displaying rock carvings created by Bushmen up to 380,000 years ago, some of the oldest art on earth and guided walks are included in room rates whereas helicopter flips (which you need to book in advance), massage treatments, horse riding and archery are charged additionally.